University Operational Status Scenarios

 Determination of the University Operational Status Scenarios

-The determination of the current University Operational Status scenario and corresponding university operations are made by the President and President's Cabinet, in consultation with Chief Medical Officer Dr. Emilio Carranco and public health officials and is based on guidance from state and local government officials and a holistic analysis of a broad range of factors.
-Those factors include but are not limited to: tests administered, percent of positive tests, active cases, hospitalizations, recovered cases, fatalities, geographic concentration of cases, prevention methods, testing capacity, contact tracing capacity, treatments and treatment capacity, vaccine and vaccine availability, and comparators.
+The determination of the current University Operational Status scenario and corresponding university operations are made by the President and President's Cabinet, in consultation with the Chief Medical Officer and public health officials and is based on guidance from state and local government officials and a holistic analysis of a broad range of factors.
+Those factors include but are not limited to: tests administered, percent of positive tests, active cases, hospitalizations, recovered cases, fatalities, geographic concentration of cases, prevention methods, testing capacity, contact tracing capacity, treatments and treatment capacity, vaccine and vaccine availability, comparators, and the availability of isolation spaces.

 *Information provided in the Roadmap may change or be updated as needed to respond to the evolving COVID-19 situation.